Isurusandaruwan697/ES-ASSESMENT-FINAL/README.md

 # INTRODUCTION

-NG Construction is established by the Sri Lankan entrepreneurs in 2021.
-NG construction organization specializes in designing, planning and managing building projects.
-They involve for medium scale projects development as well.

-When we consider NG Construction, it consists of more than 50+ employees including permanent and contract basis employees.
-Such as Architects, project managers, constructors, technical expertise, workers etc. Throughout the organization the final objective is to ensure the project success by having safety, efficiently ang high quality.
-Finally, they expect customer satisfaction by providing better quality projects to the world.
+NG Construction is a company established in 2021 by Sri Lankan entrepreneurs, specializing in designing, planning, and managing building projects of various sizes.
+Their team comprises over 50 employees, including permanent and contract-based staff, such as architects, project managers, constructors, technical experts, and workers.
+The organization's ultimate goal is to ensure project success by prioritizing safety, efficiency, and high-quality standards.
+They strive to deliver better quality projects to the world and achieve customer satisfaction.

-Further as developing organization, they decided to convert their manual process into the systemized for optimize their workload and come up with the best out of best from the organization.
-So as a group, we identified the organization current process and environment, then we created the this system by including the new features which make easy their day-to-day work task instead of proceeding it manually.
+As a developing organization, NG Construction has decided to optimize its workload and streamline its processes by converting their manual process into a systemized one.
+To achieve this goal, the team has evaluated the current processes and environment and created a new system with additional features to simplify their day-to-day tasks.
+The new system will replace the manual process and enable the team to complete their tasks with ease and accuracy.

 1- Required software:
 * Visuel Studio